KailashGanesh/AlexNet-From-Scratch/notes.md

 This helps keep the model non-linear and prevents eliminating vanishing gradient problem.

-man, I'm never going to avoid looking under the hood - things are simpler then they seem most of the time

-and I want to petition for all math to be writting in python code
+man, I'm never going to avoid looking under the hood - things are simpler then they seem most of the time and I want to petition for all math to be written in python code

 ## 2. Convolutions
 What is a Convolution and why is it useful?